 There are two licensed 6-in-1 vaccines available, Infanrix hexa and Vaxelis.
 Both are used for infants in the UK routine immunisation schedule.
-The components of these two vaccines are not quite identical.
+The components of these two vaccines are not guite identical.
 At present, it is recommended, where possible, that the same vaccine (either Infanrix hexa or Vaxelis) is used for each of the three doses in the infant course.

-If a booster dose is introduced at 18 months of age, it will be valuable to know whether the two vaccines can be "mixed and matched".
+It will be valuable to know whether the two vaccines can be "mixed and matched".
 In other words, if the booster vaccine is different from the vaccine given in the initial course, is the body's immune response as good as if the same vaccine is given for all doses?
 And is there any difference in unwanted effects?
 This study will investigate these questions.
 If either vaccine can be used for the booster, it makes the delivery of the vaccine programme easier and more flexible; it also ensures that if one of the vaccines becomes unavailable, the other can be used instead.